Academic Catalog 2024-2025

 Bachelor of Arts

 As a major, English offers a varied and soundly-based program that unifies the study of composition, language, and literature.
-Within the English major, students may concentrate their programs of study in literature, language, linguistics, or English education.
-Minors can focus on Creative Writing, English Literature, or Language and Linguistics.
+Within the English major, students may concentrate their programs of study in literature or English education.
+Minors can focus on Creative Writing or English Literature.
+Also within the English Department, the Linguistics major and minor focuses on the structures, sounds, and formations of languages.

 The English major prepares the student for many different career paths, including teaching, law, social work, writing or editing, arts and entertainment, business, politics and public service, media, journalism, and many more.
 It also prepares students for advanced study in graduate and professional schools.
 Students develop skills in critical thinking, writing, and research, which are valuable in many professions.
 It is truly a versatile major.